Kubulambula/Godot-GDShell/README.md

 </p>

-#### :warning: This plugin is still in early development
+#### ⚠️ This plugin is still in early development

 ## The only console for Godot 4, you'll ever need
 GDShell is a feature-packed in-game console for development, debugging, cheats and/or any other interaction with your game.

-## :package: Out of the box
+## 📦 Out of the box
 GDShell works right away after installation with no need for a complex setup.

 Add you own commands, don't reinvent the wheel and get back to the important stuff that makes your game fun.

-## :surfer: Easy to use
+## 🏄 Easy to use
 Forget creating commands from [`Callable`](https://docs.godotengine.org/en/latest/classes/class_callable.html)s, with messy object and method relations.

 Now every command is it's own script, resulting in better code organization and project structure by design.

 **Just create a script, place it in a command folder and you're good to go!**